BlakeWilliams/fernet/README.md

 }
 ```

-## SubRouters
+## Controllers

+Controllers allow you to group related handlers together using a struct that is
+initialized each request and passed to the handler as an additional argument.
-SubRouters are similar to the regular router and `Group` types, but SubRouter handlers accept a third argument that implements `FromRequest`.
-This allows you to define a type that can be used to extract data from the request and pass it to the handler. e.g.
+This allows you to extract data from the request and pass it to the handler
+after common behavior like fetching records and authorization. e.g.

 ```go
 // Define a type that implements FromRequest and can store the team record.